-Individuals engaging in international shipments should contact the Office of Export Control before shipment occurs.
-For items that are to be exported, either temporarily or permanently, an export classification and restricted party screening of the recipient should be completed by the Office of Export Control.
+Individuals engaging in international shipments should contact the Office of Research Security and Export Control before shipment occurs.
+For items that are to be exported, either temporarily or permanently, an export classification and restricted party screening of the recipient should be completed by the Office of the Office of Research Security and Export Control.

-Individuals may contact the Office of Export Control in a number of ways:
+Individuals may contact ORSEC in a number of ways:

 - Informally, via email to firstname.lastname@example.org